-Back in 2016 we asked leading industry experts the same question.
+Back in 2016, we asked leading industry experts the same question.
 Their responses back then were just as varied but perhaps for different reasons.
 This time we have taken the question to you.
-Will opinions differ between experts from 3 years ago to primary eCommerce users today?
+Will opinions differ between experts from three years ago to primary eCommerce users today?

 Shopify came in with 42% of the vote, double that of the runner up Magento.

-You might be thinking that 1% isn’t anything to shout from the rooftops about but factoring in that there’s an estimated 1.6 billion websites that totals around 16,000,000 powered by the Magento alone.
+You might be thinking that 1% isn’t anything to shout about, but factoring in that there are an estimated 1.6 billion websites, that means that around 16,000,000 are powered by Magento.

-Magento is on paper the bigger more successful eCommerce platform.
-Usually in the tech world the market leaders generally also are the “public’s” preferred options as they have the cash flow to invest in functionality and usability more than most.
-But according to our poll it’s dwarfed by people’s preference of Shopify.
+On paper, Magento is the bigger, more successful eCommerce platform.
+Usually, in the tech world, the market leaders also are the public’s preferred options as they have the cash flow to invest in functionality and usability more than most.
+But according to our poll, it’s dwarfed by the preference for Shopify.

 The answer to this isn’t simple or clear.
-You could argue that Shopify is favoured by the small – medium sized businesses as it is quick to set up, simple and generally easy to use.
-It’ll be these business owners who directly manage the eCommerce site and who are therefore using both twitter and Shopify.
-Tech may not be their strong point and favour the easy option over the more labour intensive, even if the results would offer more beneficial.
+You could argue that Shopify is favoured by small- and medium-sized businesses as it is quick to set up generally easy to use.
+It’ll be these business owners who directly manage the eCommerce site and who are therefore using both Twitter and Shopify.
+Tech may not be their strong point and they may favour the easy option over the more labour intensive, even if the results would be more beneficial.

-Magento on the other hand is the bigger beast, winning the favour of the top brands out there.
-But unlike Shopify it isn’t as user friendly to the average person.
-You may require to read a few guides or have a little technical knowledge behind you.
+Magento, on the other hand, is the bigger beast, winning the favour of the top brands out there.
+But unlike Shopify, it isn’t as user-friendly to the average person.
+You may need to read a few guides or have a little technical knowledge behind you.
 The process of setting up your online store may not be as straightforward and may need a few tweaks to perfect it.
-This would be why it’s favoured by the bigger companies as well as the tech savvy.
-It allows for higher levels of customisation and modifying while also offering more features.
+This would be why it’s favoured by the bigger companies as well as the tech-savvy.
+It allows for higher levels of customisation and modification while also offering more features.
 Depending on what package you go for, you’ll find Magento will likely be on the premium end of any list; but with the extra cost does come extra functions.